reshinto/Basic_technologies_revision/languageSpecific/java/readme.md

 [back to top](#table-of-contents)

 ## Class
-- if not constructor has been defined, a constructor with no args will be auto generated
+- if no constructor has been defined, a constructor with no args will be auto generated
 - if a constructor with args has been defined, a constructor with no args will not be auto generated
 ```java
 public class Math {